· 14 March 2018 ·

 FYI: Iambic hexameter, lines of six iambs, are called alexandrines.
 The pause is called a caesura.

 You may have noticed in the musical selections that there is an empty eighth foot (syllables 15 and 16) at the end of the fourteener lines.
-Music prefers even numbers.
-Though not always.
+Music prefers even numbers, though not always.

-Most song lyrics are composed in ballad metre, still fourteen syllables but divided into two lines, four feet and then three (plus the extra empty foot).
+Many song lyrics are composed in ballad metre, still fourteen syllables but divided into two lines, four feet and then three (plus the extra empty foot).
 A typical ballad verse is 4-3-4-3, while a fourteener couplet is 7-7.
 Rhythmically there’s no difference, it’s mainly how you choose to delineate phrases, or how you want the verses to look on the page.

 7. And I’ll end with an ending.
 I don’t know how many of my countrymen will recognise this poem from 1888 by Ernest Thayer, but apple-pie Americans should.